dragonwasrobot/dragonwasrobot.github.io/content/categories/musings/product-types-in-kotlin-elixir-and-elm.md

 class Rectangle(val height: Float, val width: Float)
 ```

-Instead, we would like to signal to the Kotlin compiler - and other developers -
+Instead, we would like to signal to the Kotlin compiler - and other software
-that we are defining product types, which should not do much beyond store some
+engineers - that we are defining product types, which should not do much beyond
-data.
-Fortunately, Kotlin introduces the concept of [data class](https://kotlinlang.org/docs/data-classes.html), which does
+store some data.
+Fortunately, Kotlin introduces the concept of [data class](https://kotlinlang.org/docs/data-classes.html), which
-exactly this while also automatically deriving reasonable implementations of
+does exactly this while also automatically deriving reasonable implementations
-`equals`, `toString`, and `copy`.
+of `equals`, `toString`, and `copy`.
 Defining our product types, `Rectangle`,
 `Circle`, and `Triangle`, as data classes is now straightforward, as we just
 need to add the `data` keyword before the `class` keyword: